Atmospheric escape: Impact erosion

 The impact of a large meteoroid can lead to the loss of atmosphere.
 If a collision is sufficiently energetic, it is possible for ejecta, including atmospheric molecules, to reach escape velocity.

 In order to have a significant effect on atmospheric escape, the radius of the impacting body must be larger than the scale height.
 The projectile can impart momentum, and thereby facilitate escape of the atmosphere, in three main ways: (a) the meteoroid heats and accelerates the gas it encounters as it travels through the atmosphere, (b) solid ejecta from the impact crater heat atmospheric particles through drag as they are ejected, and (c) the impact creates vapor which expands away from the surface.
 In the first case, the heated gas can escape in a manner similar to hydrodynamic escape, albeit on a more localized scale.
 Most of the escape from impact erosion occurs due to the third case.
 The maximum atmosphere that can be ejected is above a plane tangent to the impact site.

 Dominant atmospheric escape and loss processes in the Solar System

 Earth

 Atmospheric escape of hydrogen on Earth is due to charge exchange escape (~60–90%), Jeans escape (~10–40%), and polar wind escape (~10–15%), currently losing about 3 kg/s of hydrogen.
 The Earth additionally loses approximately 50 g/s of helium primarily through polar wind escape.
 Escape of other atmospheric constituents is much smaller.
 A Japanese research team in 2017 found evidence of a small number of oxygen ions on the moon that came from the Earth.

-In 1 billion years, the Sun will be 10% brighter than it is now, making it hot enough for Earth to lose enough hydrogen to space to cause it to lose all of its water (See Future of Earth#Loss of oceans).
+In 1 billion years, the Sun will be 10% brighter, making it hot enough on Earth to dramatically increase the water vapor in the atmosphere where solar ultraviolet light will dissociate H2O, allowing it to gradually escape into space until the oceans dry up.